marieai/marie-ai/docs/docs/models/named-entity-recognition.md

 Data is labeled using [Computer Vision Annotation Tool (CVAT)](https://github.com/opencv/cvat) in [COCO Dataset format](https://cocodataset.org/#format-data).

 Convert CVAT annotated COCO dataset into [FUNSD](https://guillaumejaume.github.io/FUNSD/) compatible format for finetuning models.
-We do this so we can check our tooling via a baseline FUNSD dataset.

 #### Directory structure
-There are two required directories `test_deck-raw-01` and `train_deck-raw-01`.
-Each directory should be in COCO segmentation format when exporting from CVAT
+Each directory should be in COCO 1.0 format when exporting from CVAT.

+Example structure for `test` and `train` modes, by default the data suffix of `-deck-raw` will be added to the mode to create a directory name.

 ```shell
 ~/dataset/indexer